twiddlingbits/twr-wasm/docs/api/api-c-d2d.md

 # 2D Draw C API for WebAssembly

 This section describes twr-wasm's C D2D API, which allows your WebAssembly module to call many of the JavaScript Canvas APIs.
-There is also a C++ canvas wrapper class in `examples/twr-cpp` used by the balls and pong examples.

 ## Examples
 | Name | View Live Link | Source Link |